 When can you book the Eurostar Ski Train 2019-20?

-Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains go on sale mid July 2019.
+Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains go on sale at 8am on 17th July 2019.

 On our unique Live Ski and Snow Trains Price Check page you can view prices (updated everyday) for the Eurostar Ski Trains (and other journeys too).